-Hydraulix has been going for almost 20 years now.
-The label started in the heady days of 1998 when London was having huge illegal raves every weekend, nobody had iPhones, the internet was still on a 56k dial up, Vinyl was the ONLY format worth using and Facebook & Twitter did not exist.
+Hydraulix has been going for over 20 years now.
+The label started in the heady days of 1998 when London was having huge illegal raves every weekend, nobody had iPhones, the internet was still on a 56k dial up, Vinyl was the ONLY format available and Facebook & Twitter did not exist.

 How times have changed!

 Techno music is about innovation, but it is also a reflection of the state of consumer technology at the time, which is what defines it’s sound and it’s musical journey.
 When Juan Atkins and Derrick May first got together in a Detroit basement in the late 80’s they tried to create the sound of the future with drum machines that had already slipped into obscurity, namely the Tr808 and Tr909, because the trends had moved away from analog machines to digital samples that sounded more “real”.
 These old Roland machines may have cost as little as $100 back then from a thrift store, because they were so unfashionable people were almost giving them away ( and the TB303 ).
 These old boxes fetch $000’s on the second hand market today.

 Because people love those old original sounds and those machines are the only things that really deliver that specific sound, and that’s fine if you want an old skool vibe.
 But techno music is about the future, not about the past.
 Techno doesn’t wallow in it’s olden days as much as say Jazz or Rock music does.
 No, techno DJs are always looking for new ways to play, producers are looking for new production techniques to make music with an edge, and if you tie yourself to a 909 & 303 you’ll be stuck with one sound.
 A great sound, but one sound nonetheless with very little flexibility outside of that.